kentrikos/terraform-aws-shared-proxy-vpc-endpoint-service/modules/target/README.md

 This submodule should be used to create targets for VPC Endpoint Service solution.
-It was implemented to workaround `count` feature in Terraform that triggers unnecessary recreation of resources when modyfing list variable that is used to create multiple resources.
+It was implemented to workaround `count` feature in Terraform that triggers unnecessary recreation of resources when modifing list variable that is used to create multiple resources.

 ## Notes:
 * this submodule requires `jq` and `dig` to be available (for DNS resolution of targets)